rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 Worship The Sun is a dark, mysterious 2D puzzle-platform game with computer science themes.
-It introduces the player to a rich language of puzzle elements and challenges them to solve difficult puzzles that require experimentation, comprehension and internalisation of the game's mechanics.
+It introduces the player to a rich language of puzzle elements and challenges them to solve difficult puzzles that require experimentation, comprehension, and internalisation of the game's mechanics.

-The game is built using a custom engine that sits on top of [legion][legion], [wgpu][wgpu] and a handful of other crates.
-It features dynamic lighting, a flexible particle system, bespoke collision behaviour and a Vim-inspired level editor.
+The game is built using a custom engine that sits on top of [legion][legion], [wgpu][wgpu], and a handful of other crates.
+It features dynamic lighting, a flexible particle system, bespoke collision behaviour, and a Vim-inspired level editor.
 The majority of game assets are hand drawn in [Procreate][procreate] and painstakingly animated.